vpnecosystem/zgrab2-vpn/README.md

  * `--protocol`: Specifies which VPN protocol to scan for.
 Allows us to omit a probe.
 This can be either *`openvpn`* or *`pptp`*.
  * `--hmac`: Specify this flag to include HMAC, packet ID and timestamp in an OpenVPN request.
  * `--probefile`: File which contains a custom probe to be sent over the TCP connection.

+    The probefile only contains the payload as a hex stream.
+For instance, to send the probe "Hello, World!" over TCP, specify a file containing the hex code "48656c6c6f2c20576f726c6421"
  * `--session-id`: 8B session ID to use for OpenVPN request.
 The session ID can be used to identify and verify responses.
 The default ID is `1a2b3c4d1a2b3c4d`.

 ## License
 ZGrab2.0 is licensed under Apache 2.0 and ISC.
 For more information, see the LICENSE file.